AlerianEmperor/LuxRenderer/README.md

 Thank you again for starring and following me!

+Thank you pdiaz!
+Thank you TrueVegetable, so many stars!

 # Lux Renderer

 Lux Render is a rendering system capable of rendering high quality, life-like images.
 Everything was written from scratch in pure C++ without any third party library.
 This project cover most of the content in pbrt v3 and also easier to read.